KARNATISAITHARUN/documentation/using-ocular/tutorials/java-vuln.md

 }
 ```

-This script loads the security profile at `spFilename`, and evaluates
+This script loads the Security Profile at `spFilename`, and evaluates
 the expression `sp.findings.sortedByScore.l` to obtain a list of
 findings sorted by score.
 The list is piped to the file `outFilename`
 via the `|>` operator.

-You can run this script as follows:
+You can run this script as
 ```
 ./ocular.sh --script scripts/report.sc --params spFilename=javavulnerablelab.sp,outFilename=report.txt
 ```

 As a result, the text file `report.txt` is generated, which contains
 all findings in a human-readable format.
-Let's take a look at one the
+Take a look at one of
 the findings to get an idea of the type of information the report
-contains:
+contains

 ```
 Title: http-to-sql
 Score: 9.0
 Categories: [a1-injection]
 Flow ids: [1715]
 Description: Attacker controlled data is used in a SQL query without undergoing escaping or validation.
-This could allow an attacker to read sensitive dat a from the database or modify its content.See http://cwe.mitre.org/data/definitions/89.html
+This could allow an attacker to read sensitive data from the database or modify its content.See http://cwe.mitre.org/data/definitions/89.html
 -------------------------------------
 Flow 0:
 IO Tags: Set(http) -> Set(sql)